LearnersGuild/curriculum-app/modules/Foundational-JavaScript-Programming/README.md

 ### General Programming

-- Can describe what a variable is
-- Can describe the difference between a local and global variable
+- Can describe the general programming term `variable`
-- Can describe a Function
-- Can describe a Hash
-- Can describe a Array
-- Can describe a Set
-- Can describe the ! (bang) operator
+- Can describe the general programming term `global variable`
-- Can describe an "if statement"
-- Can describe a pure vs. impure function
-- Can describe operator precedence
-- Can describe the `push` Array method
+- Can describe the general programming term `local variable`
-- Can describe the `pop` Array method
+- Can describe the general programming term `Function`
-- Can describe the `shift` Array method
+- Can describe the general programming term `Hash`
-- Can describe the `unshift` Array method
+- Can describe the general programming term `Array`
-- Can describe the `each` Array method
+- Can describe the general programming term `Set`
-- Can describe the `map` Array method
+- Can describe the general programming term `if statement`
-- Can describe the `filter` Array method
+- Can describe the general programming term `pure function`
-- Can describe the `reduce` Array method
+- Can describe the general programming term `operator precedence`
-- Can describe a closure
+- Can describe the general programming term `closure`

 ### JavaScript Specific